Bude Lifeboat Station: Awards

-Coxswain James Maynard was awarded a gold medal by the Spanish government after rescuing the crew of a Spanish ship which ran aground north of Bude in 1865.
-In 1880, Coxswain T. Bate led the rescue of four people from a boat wrecked on Padstow breakwater, for which he received an RNLI silver medal.
+Coxswain James Maynard was awarded a gold medal by the Spanish government after rescuing the crew of the brig Juanita, of Bilbao, which ran aground north of Bude in 1865.
+In 1880, Coxswain Thomas Bate led the rescue of three people from the ketch Stucley, wrecked on Bude breakwater, for which he received the RNLI Silver Medal.

-Members of Bude's ILB crew have been recognised for their bravery several times.
-The RNLI's 'Thanks inscribed on velum' was presented for rescues in 1993 and 1996, and framed letter of thanks were given to crew members by the RNLI's chairman after both these rescues and another in 1991.
+Members of the Bude ILB crew have been recognised for their bravery several times.
+The 'Thanks of the Institution inscribed on Vellum' was presented for rescues in 1993 and 1996, and a 'A Framed Letter of Thanks signed by the Chairman of the Institution' were given to crew members after both these rescues and another in 1991.